Before you create your organic content calendar, it’s important to research your keywords. Here are tips to help you organize your topic cluster...

 Everyone is chasing the big, shiny object - the higher volumes.
 Thanks to Google's Rank Brain, it understands synonyms, plurals, and contextual relevance - so a piece of content or a web page will generally rank for multiple search terms.
 So, if you write 5 great content pieces or optimize 5 pages that rank for 5 of these low-volume terms each (10 searches per month) that's 250 in monthly search volume that no one is paying attention to.

-70% - On-page optimizations married with your content strategy will be what generates 70% of your results.
+- 70% - On-page optimizations married with your content strategy will be what generate 70% of your results.